InfinityVM/InfinityVM/book/src/integration/writing-program.md

 ## Code organization

-Assuming you organize the main function of your zkVM program as above, you will have the business logic encapsulated in a single, pure function.
+Assuming you organize the main function of your zkVM program as above, you can have your business logic encapsulated in a pure function.
 If your logic is non-trivial, its recommended to define this function in a separate crate such that the code can be easily reused and unit tested without the restrictions of the zkVM host, which can be prohibitive in using typical rust tooling.

-For example, the clob program has a [stf function](stf) defined in a core crate.
-This function is a wrapper around the [clob engines tick function](stf-tick), which processes a single request at a time.
+For example, the clob program has a [stf function](stf) defined in a "core" crate.
+This function is a wrapper around the [clob engine's tick function](stf-tick), which processes a single request at a time.
 By design, the app server engine uses this same exact [tick function](engine-tick) to process each request.

-One thing to keep in mind is that any of the depencies of the zkVM program will need to be compatible with the VM; roughly 70% of major crates are compatible with the vm.
-However, trouble shooting issues with incompatible deps can be non-trivial and it will force your crate with core logic to not contain deps like [alloy](alloy-features) with the [`full` feature](alloy-full) enabled.
+One thing to keep in mind is that any of the dependencies of the zkVM program will need to be compatible with the VM; roughly 70% of major crates are compatible with the VM.
+However, trouble shooting issues with incompatible deps can be non-trivial and it will force your crate with core logic to not contain incompatible deps.
+A common source of pain is the [alloy](alloy-features) crate, which works with most of the [features disabled](alloy-infinity), but breaks builds with the [`full` feature](alloy-full) enabled.
 Don't hesitate to reach out to the InfinityVM team if you are having any persistent challenges!

 ## Testing your program

-For direct unit tests of your program, you can create a executor and run it against inputs and the program ELF.
-An example with the CLOB program can be found [here](clob-unit)
+For direct unit tests of your program, you can create an executor and run it against inputs and the program ELF.
+An example with the CLOB program can be found [here](clob-unit).

+For integration tests with the EVM for onchain requests and stateless offchain requests, you can use the [foundry template](template).

+For integration tests for stateful requests from an app server, you will need to build out a custom test harness.
+You can find an example test harness with the coprocessor and clob [here](infinity-test-harness).

+The InfinityVM team is working on a growing set of [SDK crates](sdk-crates) to make writing programs and tests easier.
+The SDK is in very early stages and dog food'ed with the CLOB app server PoC.

 ## Further reading

-- (InfinityVM foundry template)[template]
 - (Offchain Jobs section)[offchain]
 - (CLOB example section)[clob]
 - (square root example section)[square-root]
+- (InfinityVM foundry template)[template]

 [template]: https://github.com/InfinityVM/infinity-foundry-template
 [offchain]: offchain.md